 First, figure out how much money you want to spend.
 This is a crucial step because Intel and AMD processors can range anywhere from $100 to $800.
 Of course, second-hand processors are also available, which should be less expensive.

-Either way, it’s a smart idea to determine your budget by considering multiple factors.
-The most crucial one is performance.
+Either way, it’s a clever idea to determine your budget by considering multiple factors.
+The most essential one is performance.
 What are your performance hopes for your new processors?
 Would you like to play games on your computer or focus on productivity tasks?

 For example, if you want to do high-end gaming on your new CPU, you can grab an i5-12600K or a Ryzen 5600X, which both cost around $300.
 These are mid-range prices, and you get enough cores/threads to handle gaming and some light productivity work too.

-For productivity work like video or photo editing or more demanding tasks, you will need something with more cores, such as the 5900X, 5950X, or 12900K, which are all above $500.
+For productivity work like video or photo editing or more intricate tasks, you will need something with more cores, such as the 5900X, 5950X, or 12900K, which are all above $500.

 The CPUs mentioned above are simply a portion of what Intel and AMD have to offer.
-Check out the present CPU market status to get a good idea of what you can acquire with your money.
+Check out the current CPU market status to get a clear idea of what you can acquire with your money.

 Motherboard Compatibility